-If your teeth happen to be sore following the removal of your braces, it might be a good idea to consider avoiding foods that are sticky or hard and even steering clear of hard bread, popcorn, hard candies, and raw vegetables.
+If your teeth happen to be sore following the removal of your braces, it might be a good idea to consider avoiding foods that are sticky or hard and even steer clear of hard bread, popcorn, hard candies, and raw vegetables.

-You may also experience puffy gums; the puffiness should resolve within two months of having braces removed.
+You may also experience puffy gums; the puffiness should resolve within two months of having the braces removed.

 Good daily dental hygiene habits will help you maintain a healthy and beautiful smile you’re proud to show off.

 How Should You Care For Your Teeth After Braces?

 Brush your teeth at least twice a day with a soft-bristled brush and replace your toothbrush every 3-4 months or when the bristles appear worn.

 Floss once a day to remove plaque and food particles that your toothbrush can’t reach.
 Make sure to floss every single space between teeth.